 Aysen deciduous forest

 Messier Channel peat bogs and swampy evergreen shrubland

 As most of the Biosphere Reserve is coastal, its relevant characteristics are its many estuaries, mudflats, and coastal and beach lands, in addition to a large area of other wetlands, such as peat bogs, swamps, lakes, lagoons, and rivers.

-The whole of the Northern Patagonian Ice Field is included, covering over 400,000 ha (988,400 acres) with numerous glacier break-offs, with the well-known San Rafael, the main tourist attraction of the XI Aysén Region and one of the most impressive glaciers in the country.
+The Northern Patagonian Ice Field is included, covering over 400,000 ha (988,400 acres) with numerous glacier break-offs, with the well-known San Rafael, the main tourist attraction of the XI Aysén Region and one of the most impressive glaciers in the country.

 There is no permanent resident population.
-The site has a high potential for ecotourism and the whole area is available for scientific research.
-Priority is given to studies related to management, geology, glaciology, inventory of flora and fauna, vegetation succession, and the ecology of animals of particular interest.
+However, the site has a high potential for ecotourism, and the whole area is available for scientific research.
+Therefore, priority is given to studies related to management, geology, glaciology, inventory of flora and fauna, vegetation succession, and the ecology of animals of particular interest.